 However, if someone looks up “running shoes,” then clicks on your ad, and they go to a page that sells sneakers, your quality score will be much higher — and you’ll probably get a new customer!

-When your quality score is high, AdWords will actually give you a discount on your ad costs since you’ve proven that you’re a reliable source of information for Google users.
+When your quality score is high, Google Ads will actually give you a discount on your ad costs since you’ve proven that you’re a reliable source of information for Google users.
 That means your cost per conversion goes down and your ROI goes up.

 But when your quality score is low, you’ll actually pay more to maintain the same ad positioning for keywords.